 Director Kim leaves the long-term impact of this relationship to the viewer’s imagination, but it is obvious that for Eun-hee, Yong-ji represents a glimpse of a more fulfilling life, one that is unbeholden to abusive family members, petty adolescent rivalries, and a rapidly modernizing society where a child’s future is preordained by exam scores.
 The filmmaker elegantly builds on the feature’s themes of frustration, loneliness, and alienation in virtually every scene, and only very rarely does this approach betray a hint of narrative contrivance.
 While House of Hummingbird is fictional, Kim has claimed that it is “very autobiographical,” a fact that is apparent from the film’s relaxed, episodic structure.
 It is less a sharply defined story than a series of interlocking incidents, one where the beginning and ending points are essentially arbitrary.
 (Kim does tie the film’s conclusion to a real-world event, and somewhat gauchely at that, but this choice undeniably reflects the way national tragedies can loom in one’s childhood memories.)

 Editor Zoe Sua Cho cuts between scenes in a slightly haphazard, disorientating manner that evokes the at times capricious character of memory.
 Why is one able to clearly recall sitting down for an afterschool snack on a random day, but one cannot recollect anything that happened during a loved one’s funeral?
 The notion that the viewer is witnessing Eun-hee’s remembrances is reinforced by the narrative’s childlike elisions – Dad’s infidelity is only suggested at the margins, for example, and some of the story’s most traumatic events occur outside the frame, as though banished to a dark, unacknowledged corner.
-Indeed, House of Hummingbird often feels eerily like one has opened to a random page in a girl’s diary and started reading, only to find oneself unwittingly sucked in by the hyperbolic emotional vocabulary and fumbling poetic asides.
+Indeed, House of Hummingbird often feels eerily like one is reading from random pages in a girl’s diary, only gradually and unwittingly sucked in by the hyperbolic emotional vocabulary and fumbling poetic asides.